mmerlyn/fertilizer-recommendation/README.md

 - **Validation Accuracy**: 90%
 - **Final Test Accuracy**: 88.24%

+Model performance drops slightly on real webcam images vs. ideal training images, highlighting the importance of consistent preprocessing in deployment environments.

 Detailed analysis and performance metrics are available in the `project_report` file.

 ## 📜 License